chinedu-ugwu-analytics/Data-Analytics-Portfolio/Sales_Analysis_Project/README.md

 - Designed an interactive Power BI dashboard for reporting

 ## Key Insights
-- A small number of products contribute the highest sh
+- A small number of products contribute the highest